kedio-labs/olaki/README.md

 # Olaki

-Olaki is a product that lists alternative operating systems for Android phones.
+Olaki is a tool that lists alternative operating systems for Android phones.

 Android phones are uniquely identified by their codenames.